nsidc/pmesdr/README.md

 contribute to the brightness temperature at each gridded pixel location by traversing the list of input files and identifying all measurements surrounding the position of the grid cell.
-The size of the spatial neighborhood (in grid cells) to examine determined by the box size (`-b`) option to `meas_meta_setup`.
+The size of the spatial neighborhood (in grid cells) to examine is determined by the box size (`-b`) option to `meas_meta_setup`.
 We note that larger box sizes affect algorithm performance without increasing accuracy of the image reconstruction, so determining an optimal box size is a valuable exercise for overall performance.

-The original implementation, for the SSM/I radiometer, set box size to 160 pixels for lower 5 SSM/I channels (19H/V, 22V, 37H/V), and to 80 for the 85H/V
+The original implementation (for the SSM/I radiometer) set box size to 160 pixels for the lower frequency SSM/I channels (19H/V, 22V, 37H/V), and to 80 for the 85H/V channels.
-channels.
 The box size depended on the EFOV "footprint" size for these channels and was determined empirically as described below.
 We determined that the initial large box size setting is a good starting value for the